SamuelSwartzberg/flashcardifying_text_temp/math.md

 #### sequences of vertices and edges

-»⟮A walk⟯« is ⟮an alternating sequence⟯ of ⟮vertices and edges⟯.
+»⟮A walk⟯« is ⟮an alternating sequence⟯ of ⟮＿vertices＿ and ＿edges＿⟯.
+»⟮A walk subtype⟯« (my term) is ⟮＿a walk＿⟯ ⟮with further constraints specified⟯.
-»⟮A trail⟯« is ⟮＿a walk＿⟯ ⟮with no repeated edges⟯.
+»⟮A walklike⟯« (my term) is ⟮＿a walk＿⟯ or ⟮＿walk subtype＿⟯ »⟮A trail⟯« is ⟮＿a walk＿⟯ ⟮with no repeated edges⟯.
-⟮Walks⟯ and ⟮trails⟯ (but by definition not ⟮paths⟯) may be closed or open.
+⟮＿Walks＿⟯ and ⟮＿trails＿⟯ (but by definition not ⟮＿paths＿⟯) may be ⟮＿closed＿ or ＿open＿⟯.
-A ⟮walk⟯ or ⟮c_;trail⟯ is »⟮closed/open⟯« if ⟮the ending vertex⟯ ⟮is/is not⟯ ⟮the same vertex⟯ ⟮c_-2;as the starting vertex⟯ »⟮A path⟯« is an ⟮open⟯ ⟮trail⟯ with ⟮no repeated vertices.⟯ »⟮A circuit⟯« is ⟮a closed trail⟯.
+A ⟮walk⟯ or ⟮c_;trail⟯ is »⟮closed/open⟯« if ⟮the ending vertex⟯ ⟮is/is not⟯ ⟮the same vertex⟯ ⟮c_-2;as the starting vertex⟯ »⟮A path⟯« is an ⟮＿open＿ ＿trail＿⟯ with ⟮no repeated vertices.⟯ »⟮A circuit⟯« is ⟮a ＿closed＿ ＿trail＿⟯.
-»⟮A cycle⟯« is ⟮a circuit⟯ with ⟮no repeated vertex besides the start/end vertex⟯.
+»⟮A cycle⟯« is ⟮＿a circuit＿⟯ with ⟮no repeated vertex besides the start/end vertex⟯.
-»⟮A graph⟯« is acyclic if does not contain any cycles.
+⟮＿A graph＿⟯ is »⟮acyclic⟯« if it ⟮does not contain any ＿cycles＿⟯.
-The length of a walk/trai/path/circuit/cycle is symbolized by k.
+⟮＿The length＿⟯ of ⟮＿a walklike＿⟯ is symbolized by ⟮k⟯.
-The ⟮length k⟯ of ⟮walks/trails/paths/circuits/cycles⟯ is counted in ⟮edges⟯.
+The ⟮length k⟯ of ＿a walklike＿ is counted in ⟮edges⟯.

 #### adjacent

-⟮Two vertices⟯ are ⟮adjacent⟯ if ⟮they share an edge (an edge exists between them⟯) Equivalently, ⟮two vertices⟯ are ⟮adjacent⟯ if ⟮a path/walk/trail⟯ of ⟮length 1⟯ ⟮exists between them⟯.
+⟮Two vertices⟯ are »⟮adjacent⟯« if ⟮they share an edge (an edge exists between them)⟯ Equivalently, ⟮two vertices⟯ are »⟮adjacent⟯« if ⟮＿a pathlike＿⟯ of ⟮＿length＿ 1⟯ ⟮exists between them⟯.
-⟮Two edges⟯ are ⟮adjacent⟯ if ⟮they share a vertex⟯
+⟮Two edges⟯ are »⟮adjacent⟯« if ⟮they share a vertex⟯

 ##### neighborhood

-A neighbor is a vertex that is adjacent to a given vertex The ⟮neighborhood⟯ of ⟮a vertex⟯ is t⟮he subgraph⟯ ⟮made up of all neighbors⟯ and ⟮the edges connecting it to the neighbors⟯.
+»⟮A neighbor⟯« is ⟮＿a vertex＿⟯ that ⟮is ＿adjacent＿ to a given vertex⟯ »⟮The neighborhood⟯« of ⟮a vertex⟯ is ⟮＿the subgraph＿⟯ made up of ⟮＿all neighbors＿⟯ and ⟮the edges connecting it to those⟯.
-The ⟮closed neighborhood of v⟯ is ⟮the neighborhood of v⟯ ⟮⁑not ⁑containing  the vertex v itself⟯ The ⟮open neighborhood of v⟯ is ⟮the neighborhood of v⟯ ⟮containing the vertex v itself⟯
+»⟮The closed neighborhood⟯« of v is ⟮＿the neighborhood＿⟯ of v ⟮not containing⟯ ⟮the vertex v itself⟯ »⟮The open neighborhood⟯« of v is ⟮＿the neighborhood＿⟯ of v ⟮containing⟯ ⟮the vertex v itself⟯

 ##### domination

-A dominating set D is a subset of V such that every vertex not in D is adjacent to at least one member of D.
+»⟮A dominating set⟯« D is ⟮a subset of V⟯ such that ⟮every vertex not in D⟯ is ⟮adjacent to at least one member of D⟯.
-Ergo a dominating set is the subset of V which ensures that every vertex not in the subset is adjacent to an element of the subset
+Ergo ⟮＿a dominating set＿⟯ is ⟮the subset of V⟯ which ensures that ⟮every vertex not in the subset⟯ is ⟮adjacent to an element of the subset⟯

 ### subgraph

-A ⟮subgraph⟯ is a ⟮graph⟯ made up of ⟮a subset of⟯ ⟮vertices⟯ and ⟮edges⟯ of G. ⟮sb;The ⟮subset of vertices⟯ ⟮must contain⟯ ⟮all endpoints of the edges⟯.⟯
+»⟮A subgraph⟯« is ⟮＿a graph＿⟯ made up of ⟮a subset of⟯ ⟮vertices and edges of the original grpah) ^The subset of vertices must contain all endpoints of the edges »⟮A proper subgraph⟯« is ⟮＿a subgraph＿⟯ that ⟮is not the current graph⟯ »⟮A subtree⟯« is ⟮＿a subgraph＿⟯ of ⟮＿a tree＿⟯.
-A ⟮subtree⟯ is a ⟮subgraph⟯ of a ⟮tree⟯.
-A ⟮proper subgraph⟯ is a ⟮subgraph of the graph⟯ that ⟮is not the current graph⟯

 ### trees

 #### definiton

-A ⟮tree⟯ is an ⟮undirected⟯ ⟮connected⟯ ⟮acyclic⟯ ⟮graph⟯.
+»⟮A tree⟯« is an ⟮＿undirected＿⟯ ⟮＿connected＿⟯ ⟮＿acyclic＿⟯ ⟮＿graph＿⟯.
-A ⟮rooted tree⟯ is ⟮a tree⟯ with a ⟮root vertex⟯.
+»⟮A rooted tree⟯« is ⟮＿a tree＿⟯ with a ⟮＿root vertex＿⟯.
-A root vertex is a vertex which has been arbitrarily designated as the root.
+»⟮A root vertex⟯« is ⟮＿a vertex＿⟯ which ⟮has been arbitrarily designated as the root⟯.
+⟮The root vertex⟯ is often also just called ⟮the root⟯.
-A compscitree (my term) is an ADT which is ⟮a rooted tree⟯ graph with ⟮an implied natural direction of downwards from the root⟯.
+»⟮A compscitree⟯« (my term) is ⟮＿an ADT＿⟯ which is ⟮＿a rooted tree＿⟯ with ⟮an implied natural direction of downwards from ＿the root vertex＿⟯.

 #### direct & movement

-The ⟮root path⟯ is the ⟮path⟯ ⟮from a vertex to the root vertex⟯.
+»⟮The root path⟯« is ⟮＿the path＿⟯ ⟮from ＿a vertex＿ to ＿the root vertex＿⟯.
-The ⟮depth⟯ of ⟮a vertex⟯ in a compscitree is ⟮the length of the root path⟯.
+»⟮The depth⟯« of ⟮＿a vertex＿⟯ in ⟮＿a compscitree＿⟯ is ⟮＿the length＿ of ＿the root path＿⟯.
-Going ⟮towards⟯ ⟮vertices⟯ with ⟮greater depth⟯ is known as ⟮downward⟯, and going ⟮towarrds⟯ ⟮vertices⟯ with ⟮smaller depth⟯ is known as ⟮upwards⟯.
+»⟮Downwards/upwards⟯« is ⟮going towards⟯ vertices with ⟮greater/lesser⟯ ⟮＿depth＿⟯.

 #### descendants & ancestors